 Exposed interior wood structure as the focus or feature of an interior design.
 Wood doors, mouldings, paneling, flooring and cabinets that enhance the building interior will be considered, however, for the Interior Showcase category, project interiors must show a significant use of these elements to be considered.

 RSVP is required to receive entrance to the Gala.
-Each nominee is offered 2 complimentary tickets but must RSVP by February 2, 2018, after that time tickets will be made available to other guests.
+Each nominee is offered 2 complimentary tickets but must RSVP in advance.

 Project recognition is given to the architect/design firm unless otherwise specified in the application.